bhagiradhijayaram/Frontend-Development-from-scratch/README.md

   </body>
 </html>
 ```
+Note: The extension of an HTML file is .html

 ### 4. What is the use of the doctype?
 The doctype declaration tells the type/version of the HTML document to the browser.